Carmakers near CO2 cliff-edge in electrification race | Devdiscourse

 For years, image-conscious mass automakers have placed electrified models at the centre of their show stands but near the margins of their commercial offerings.
 Only now will they be forced to sell them in large numbers, challenging profitability.

 Sales of electric cars will need to triple to 6% of the market by 2021 and rechargeable hybrids surge fivefold to a 5% market share, German engineering firm FEV Consulting estimates.
 A further 15% cut in CO2 is required by 2025, extending to 37.5% by 2030.
-Fines of 95 euros ($105) per car, per excess gramme of CO2 quickly add up to hundreds of millions.
+Fines of 95 euros ($105) per car, per excess gram of CO2, quickly add up to hundreds of millions.

 While Mercedes has "all the right vehicles on offer to reach those targets", Daimler boss Ola Kaellenius said on Tuesday, "we cannot mandate what the customer buys."
 Mass appetite for electrified cars remains "very unclear", Bernstein analyst Max Warburton also warned in a recent note.